 Brace Yourself For Disappointment

 I hate to say it, but house-shopping comes with its fair share of disappointment.
 Here’s the thing.
 You aren’t the only one in town shopping for a house.
 Whatever house you fall in love with, someone else is probably falling in love with it too.
-The real estate market has been rough for buyers in Madison this year.
 Every house we looked at had an accepted offer within about 24 hours while we were looking, so there was no time to wait!
 And unfortunately, there were multiple offers on every house we looked at.
 Someone outbid us for the first house we put in an offer on, and it was so disappointing.
 Luckily we found a house we love even more, but it felt awful at the time!

 Get to Know Your Home